robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 It had been three months ago and also it had been yesterday.
 My body couldn’t quite decide.

-The memory was so vivid I could still feel the concrete under my thin-soled shoes, gritty and warm, and the weight of the bolt of cloth in my arms, and then the heat of that unwelcome hand, a hand that had no right to be there, sliding across my back as if I were an extension of the crate—something.Not someone, not a person who deserved to be asked.
+The memory was so vivid I could still feel the concrete under my thin-soled shoes, gritty and warm, and the weight of the bolt of cloth in my arms, and then the heat of that unwelcome hand, a hand that had no right to be there, sliding across my back as if I were an extension of the crate—something.

+Not some*one*, not a *person* who deserved to be asked.

-Some— thing.
+Some— *thing*.

 The instant terror, every nerve on high alert.
 The way my throat had locked around all the words I knew I should say, but I was too frozen with fright.
 The unfamiliar, stupefying shame—not just at how I’d let this man touch me, or at the way his fingers had pressed, but at my own body for turning me into statue and stupid, instead of fierce and clever like Celeste, or calm and deadly like Sarah.

-Sarah had been calm and deadly.
+Sarah *had* been calm and deadly.
 Of course she had.
 She’d appeared as if my body had screeched an alarm, gently removed the bolt from my arms, placed herself between me and the rep, and told him, in that flat tone that made confident grins turn into weak apologies, that no-one touches staff, no-one brushes past staff, staff are not bracing surfaces, and if he wanted to accrue the privilege of proximity he could start by treating the women in the room as if they had spines and names.

 He’d apologised, of course.
 There was always some sort of apology once they were caught—an apology his face lied about, a face that said he was far more offended by being told off than he had ever been invested in the initial touch.